cabeln/cabeln.github.io/_posts/2019-05-01-Framework.md

 title: A framework for building Marketing analytics reports with Power BI
 published: true
 ---
-## A framework of Power BI code for building marketing analytic reporting
+This post introduces a framework of Power BI code for building marketing analytic reporting

 ![Framework Hero Image]({{site.baseurl}}/images/Framework-Hero1.png)